-Plotting Your Resilience QuotientTM
+Plotting Your Resilience Quotient[TM]

-Instructions: Following the example RQ radar chart to the right, transfer the eight RQ dimension scores to the RQ radar chart.
-Place a "dot" on the approximate location of each RQ dimension score on the numbered line associated with each RQ dimension.
+Instructions: Using the example RQ radar chart to the right as a model, transfer the eight RQ dimension scores from the score sheet on Page 5 to the RQ radar chart below.
+Place a solid "dot" at the approximate location of each RQ dimension score on the numbered line associated with each RQ dimension-and then draw lines to connect the dots.